 We, as squint specialists or strabismologist, move the muscles of the eyes.
 The muscles are known as extraocular muscles.
 These muscles are responsible for moving our eyes up down left and right.
 There are six muscles in total, and we may choose to operate on one or more of them.

-We will go ahead and describe a squint surgery in a little more detail.
 Before surgery, your squint specialist would do a detailed squint examination.
 During this consultation, we would know the measurement of the squint and the type of squint.
 Your squint surgeon would then decide on which muscles to operate on and by how much to move them.

 We decide on how much to operate by taking the help of specific charts or nomograms.
 These are charts made and, of course, changed many times over the past many years by experiences of a large number of squint surgeries.
 In other words, these tell us if one muscle is moved by, let's say, five mm, this is the eye position will change by x degrees.

 On the day of surgery, the first step is to identify the muscles and pass sutures through the muscles.
 We then detach the muscle from the eyeball, meaning the natural junction of the muscle and the eyeball no longer exists.
 We then suture the muscle at its new position on the eyeball.
 This step happens for each muscle that we operate upon.

 There is no well-defined age here.
 If e.g., someone is 19 years old and wants a squint eye surgery in Mumbai but is too scared to get an eye injection, we would consider doing the surgery under general anaesthesia.
 On the other hand, we have operated on 17-year-olds under local anaesthesia because they were not afraid to take the eye injection of local anaesthesia.